Piyush-12-03/Piyush-portfolio/README.md

 Piyush's Portfolio Website
 Welcome to my portfolio website hosted on GitHub!
-This website showcases my skills, projects, and experiences as a Java Fll Stack Developer and serves as an online portfolio for potential employers and collaborators.
+This website showcases my skills, projects, and experiences as a Java Full Stack Developer and serves as an online portfolio for potential employers and collaborators.

 **Live Website**
 You can visit my portfolio website at https://piyush-12-03.github.io/Piyush-portfolio/